Xenchrarr/codingChallenge/README.md

 The favouriting seems a bit hacky, I am do either a or b all over the place.
 I am also unsure on wheter is a good idea to download images on cellForRowAt.
 I wonder if this can lead to strange behaviour on slow networks.
 If scrolled fast I am thinking that an old image is loaded in the wrong cell before the correct one is loaded.

 I did not spend much time on the GUI.
 I am not very good at it nor did I have time to research much.
 I went with tableview - but a collectionview would probably have been better?

+The favourited ads are not removed from the view when clicking on the heart before loading all (clicking the switch), but they are removed from the favourites.